tasercake/kitti-adapt/semanticKitti/README.md

 |  ├──<Extract vkitti_2.0.3_rgb.tar here with command>

 ## Renaming class segmented files in virtual datasets
+Run the rename_files.py in semanticKitti .\semanticKitti\rename_files.py
-The path on line 4 should be updated to match the folder containing the class segmented image
+The path on line 4 should be updated to match the folder containing the class segmented image The running will be completed after a few minutes

+## Running the code
+The file for running the Image segmentation code would be Kitti.py in semanticKitti/Kitti.py Initialization of parameters are on line 18 - 22
+For quick testing of the functionality of the code, the default epoch is set to 0.
+The running of the code should take at most a few minutes without training.